 Welcome to Bubble Blog, My Web 2.0 Memoir

-I’m excited to launch a project I’ve been working on for over a year now: a book called Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution.
-I will be serializing the book here on Substack, starting this week, and it will also be released as a paperback in early 2024.
+I’m excited to launch a project I’ve been working on for over a year now: a book called Bubble Blog: From Outsider to Insider in Silicon Valley’s Web 2.0 Revolution.
+I will be serializing the book here on Cybercultural, starting this week, and it will also be released as a paperback in early 2024.

 The first post from the book will go up this Thursday, 2 November, 2023.
 If you haven’t already, I invite you to subscribe to Cybercultural today so that you receive the serialized book in your email inbox (you’ll receive two emails per week).

 Bubble Blog is a memoir of my experiences running my tech blog, ReadWriteWeb, during the first decade of the 2000s (I mainly focus on the years 2004-2011).
 ReadWriteWeb was one of the key tech publications of the Web 2.0 era — for several years it was ranked one of the top 10 blogs in the world by Technorati — and was syndicated by the New York Times.
 The 2000s was a transformative decade for internet technology; it was when social media, smartphones and apps, and cloud computing all emerged.
 I chronicled this revolution on my blog.
 Also during this time, I traveled to Silicon Valley regularly and made (and lost) many friends along the way.